| Document Number: | WG14 N1269 |

 cnd_broadcast.
 When the calling thread becomes

-unblocked it locks *mtx
+unblocked it locks *mtx before it returns.

-void mtx_destroy(mtx_t *mtx);
+mtx_destroyvoid mtx_destroy(mtx_t *mtx);

 Requires:

-no threads are blocked waiting for *mtx
+no threads are blocked waiting for *mtx.

 The function releases any resources used by the

-int mtx_init(mtx_t *mtx, int type);
+mtx_initint mtx_init(mtx_t *mtx, int type);

 Returns: the usual return value.